Generative Art Template

 Modify the artwork.js / artwork-p5.js file to implement your desired artwork.
 Make sure the output is dimension agnostic, meaning it scales seamlessly to any dimension.
 Define a default dimension and create a multiplier to scale coordinates or sizes relative to the canvas dimensions.

 Access the traits defined in traits.json from artwork.js / artwork-p5.js using the inputData object.
-For example, if you defined a trait for color in traits.json, you could access this trait in your code like this:
+For example, if you defined a trait for "Paint Color" in traits.json, you could access this trait value in your code like this:

 function draw() {

-let color = inputData.color; // Access the color trait defined in traits.json
+let color = inputData["Paint Color"].value; // Access the Paint Color trait value defined in traits.json

 }